iamtalhaasghar/rewal/README.md

 # rewal
 ## About
 `rewal` is a Python 3 program forked from [wallpaper-reddit ](https://github.com/markubiak/wallpaper-reddit) that sets your wallpaper to the top image of one or multiple subreddits.
 Version 3 has introduced many changes, such as the removal of all external dependencies, automatic DE detection for wallpaper setting, and proper setup using setuptools.
-e

 ## Installation
 1. `pip install pipx`
 2. `pipx install rewal`
-ll

 ## How to update
 `pipx upgrade rewal`